 Mailbox built so much anticipation before its launch and has a carefully crafted new user experience.

 Indeed, the experience before I was a new user suggests a growing new practice around a “Pending User Experience” — the time before a user is actually a user.
-They masterfully created so much anticipation that even if the signup flow were a bit broken, many users may have found willfully a way to power through it anyway.
+They masterfully created so much anticipation that even if the signup flow were a bit broken, many users may have found a way to power through it anyway.

-Combining a stellar new user experience like Mailbox’s with their crafty pending user experience can boost the likelihood new user retention in your app.
+Combining a stellar new user experience like Mailbox’s with their crafty pending user experience can boost new user retention in your app.
 Indeed, the next challenge for Mailbox appears to be creating the best in-product user experience.
 Are their gestures intuitive, and the right answer to email overload?
 Maybe.
 Is it enough to provide a better interface but not solve the root problems with the email protocol?
 Time will tell.

 Really fun to see the reaction to this post.